neumino/neumino.github.io/movies.md

-### The Last Summer
+### Extremely Wicked, Shockingly Evil and Vile
-*Released on 2019-05-03, vote average 6.2*
+*Released on 2019-05-02, vote average 7.1*

-Standing on the precipice of adulthood, a group of friends navigate new relationships, while reexamining others, during their final summer before college.
+A chronicle of the crimes of Ted Bundy, from the perspective of his longtime girlfriend, Elizabeth Kloepfer, who refused to believe the truth about him for years.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Qe9B8kzlFjM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-lW6Z38HHJw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>